TICC 2026 · Invited Talk

 SQS gives finite periodic slabs whose local statistics approximate a random alloy.

-Key messageA controlled 96-site census across three Pt-skin HEA surfaces.
+Key messageA controlled 96-site hollow-site dataset across three Pt-skin HEA surfaces.

 06 / 18